toddnichols/toddnichols.github.io/_posts/2018-06-06-10-minute-conversations.md

 06 Jun 2018

+*TalkAbroad has updated its pricing model.
+Please see [Updated Conversation Pricing](/announcements/Updated-pricing/) for more details.*

 One frequently requested feature by professors over the years has been conversation of a shorter duration.
 After a successful beta run with approximately 15 schools this past Spring, we are pleased to announce the release of 10-minute conversations starting in Fall of 2018.

 ## Usage